AnseedX/AnseedX/README.md

 ## 🧍 About Me

 I’m **Mohamed Ansaff Abdul Salam**, a deep learning enthusiast and computer vision explorer.
 I focus on making vision models more generalizable and interpretable—especially for *deepfake detection* and *biomedical AI*.
-I’m committed to real-world AI innovation and am preparing for the **2026 Microsoft Imagine Cup**.
+I’m committed to real-world AI innovation.

 ---